-Despite record stock surge, video game retailer GameStop is still struggling to stay afloat
+Despite record stock surge, GameStop is still struggling to stay afloat

 But in other parts of the country, employees said stores have remained largely quiet.

 Not much has changed at the GameStop store in Fontana, Calif., where Niddia Rangel works.
-Shoppers, she said, been more interested in the availability of the new PlayStation5 and Xbox series X than the company’s stock surge.
+Shoppers, she said, have been more interested in the availability of the new PlayStation 5 and Xbox Series X than the company’s stock surge.

 “The last week has been slow, as usual,” she said.